 The CGEF (formerly CCLEF) provides sponsorship grants to girls for secondary or high school education in their own Commonwealth country in cases where this might otherwise not be possible.
-Support is tailored to the individual needs of each girl based on academic potential, merit and need.

 Renamed in 2016 to KHULA, which means to Grow or to Prosper.
 The David Rattray Foundation was founded originally in 2007.
 KHULA works closely with communities and schools in UMzinyathi District of KwaZulu Natal, South Africa in providing the resources, skills and opportunities that the pupils need to succeed in life.

 Tana River Life Foundation (TRLF) is a Charitable Trust set up by Gabriel Teo Kian Chong on 13th December 2005 in Mombasa, Kenya.
 Gabriel has been living and working in Tana River District, Kenya since 1995.
-The Foundation was set up with the objective of assisting the marginalized through education and acqusition of livelihood skills.
+The Foundation was set up with the objective of assisting the marginalized through education and acquisition of livelihood skills.